-You can ask just about any person around and they’ll tell you, the reception is by far their favorite part of any wedding.
-Not to say that the ceremony isn’t tear-jerkingly beautiful or the cocktail hour isn’t a social heaven, but let’s be honest — who doesn’t love a good party!?
-There’s delicious food, tasty drinks, great company, and let’s not forget about the music!
+You can ask just about anyone and they’ll tell you - the reception is their favorite part of any wedding!
+Not to say that the ceremony isn’t tear-jerkingly beautiful or the cocktail hour isn’t a social heaven.
+But let’s be honest — who doesn’t love a good party!?
+There’s delicious food, tasty drinks, great company, and (hopefully)g great music!
 The wedding reception playlist can literally be a make or break for your guests.
 From mixing up the genres to playing a good mix of fast and slow beats, there’s an art to creating the perfect playlist and it’s not something you’ll want to rush!

 Side note: If you’re skipping out on a DJ, someone will have to be in control of the playlists throughout the event.
 Make sure it’s someone who you can depend on and maybe test out a few run-throughs before the big day!

-This might sound obvious, but before I dive into all of the not-so-traditional ways of choosing your music, I figured I should start with this.
+This might sound obvious, but it's the most traditional way of choosing your music.
 Remember, this day is about the TWO of you so you want your music to reflect that.
 Make sure to sit down with your fiancé and see what songs he/she would like to be played.
 Talk about your first dance, what you want played during the mother/father dances, and so forth.
 Don’t forget to run the final set list with them, as well!

 Pretty self explanatory, right?
-You and your girlfriends can all get together, sip some champagne, and have a super fun time throwing out ideas for different songs!
+You and your friends can get together, sip some champagne, and have a fun time throwing out song ideas!
 Not to mention, it’s a great way to get some bonding time with your bridesmaids.
-Now, keep in mind, depending on your group of gal pals, I wouldn’t take this method TOO seriously.
-If you’re anything like me and my friends, you’ll end up spending the majority of your time listening to throwback NSYNC and Nelly while reminiscing about “the good ol days” after too much champagne.
-To (help) avoid any distractions, have each girl come with a list of 5-10 songs that she would love to hear played at the wedding.
+Depending on your group of gal pals, I wouldn’t take this method TOO seriously.
+Instead, take it as an opportunity to hang out and have fun!
+To (help) avoid any distractions, have everyone come with 5-10 songs that they would love to hear played at the wedding.
 That way, if nothing else gets accomplished, you’ll at least have those 30-80 different options to choose from.
-That sounds like a win to me!
+Sounds like a win to me!

-Create a collaborative playlist.
 We’re in the age of technology so why not take full advantage of it.
 On music platforms such as Spotify (my personal favorite!), you can create collaborative playlists that allow family and friends to add to.
 Share it with as many or as few people as you wish and watch the music suggestions start flowing in!

 If you’re making the set list on your own, make sure to include PLENTY of music.
 Depending on the length of the reception, think 3-5 hours worth.
 Don’t forget to include a few extra songs for each event just in case the cocktail hour or processional goes a little long or is delayed.

-Add a mix of genres.
 Not everyone will be thrilled to listen to Frank Sinatra all night and some might be terrified if all you play is Top 40 rap hits.
 To get a good reaction from the crowd, make sure to mix up classic love songs with modern dance hits, and so on.

 It’s super important to keep a fluctuation in the tempo/energy of the music.
 If you constantly play one fast hit after another, the crowd is going to quickly burn out.
 Think of it as a graph that oscillates up and down.
 You want to gradually build the crowd up, and then take them back down slowly so they have a chance to relax.

 Trust me, there have been TONS of times where I heard something on the radio and thought, “this is so romantic!”, until I actually listened to the words and realized it was anything but!
 That being said, choose wisely.

 You may not want to do this in one sitting as it could literally take hours, but if you’re DJ’ing the big day via iTunes or an app, you’ll want to make sure that there are no awkward gaps, moments of silence, or weird transitions.
 If there are, you can use Wedding Republic’s advice for fixing those issues!

 Quite simply, if you don’t like country, don’t play it.
 If you can’t stand the thought of listening to “Don’t Stop Believin” one more time, that’s fine!
 Your musically tastes reflect you and your fiancé as a couple so don’t be afraid to showcase that!

 Hopefully this guide will help lead you on your way to creating the ultimate wedding reception playlist that perfectly suits you and your fiancé.
 It’s definitely going to take some time, but after you’ve finished, you won’t be able to contain your excitement to get out on the dance floor!

-Let’s chat: What are some of your must-have songs for your big day?
+What are some of your must-have songs for your big day?
 Let us know by dropping a comment!